🏠 Awaab's Law 2026:See the compliance equipment guide →

 Best Spider Repellents at a Glance

-1. Karlsten Spider Repellent Spray — Best Overall
+1. Zero In Spider Repellent Peppermint Oil Spray 500ml — Best Overall

 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-For best results, combine the Karlsten spray with physical exclusion measures such as draught excluders on external doors and mesh covers on air bricks.
-The spray deters spiders from treated surfaces, while sealing entry points prevents them from getting inside in the first place.
+For whole-home treatment, combine the spray with physical exclusion measures like draught excluders on external doors and mesh covers on air bricks.
+The spray deters spiders from treated surfaces, while sealing entry points stops them getting inside in the first place.

 Pros: